HuotChu/ArrayForLua/README.md

         - The current element being processed in the array.
     - index <kbd>Optional</kbd>
         - The index of the current element being processed in the array.
-        - Starting index is 1, if **initialValue** is provided, and index 2 otherwise.
+        - Starting index is 1, if **initialValue** is provided, or index 2 otherwise.
     - table <kbd>Optional</kbd>
         - The table *Map* was called upon.